robust-python/cookiecutter-robust-python/README.md

 - [basedpyright] for type checking
 - [pip-audit] for security vulnerability checking
 - [maturin] (optional) for rust integration when needed

+> 💡 For more information on tools evaluated and why choices were made, please visit our docs on [tooling decisions]

 <div align="right"><kbd><a href="#table-of-contents">↑ Back to top ↑</a></kbd></div>